maximumpeaches/book-notes/building_secure_and_reliable_systems.md

 won't catch every issue, and automated or no-op solutions like using frameworks, libraries or languages that are secure by default is important, too.

+## Chapter 13

+JUnit for Java, GoogleTest for C++, go2xunit for Golang, and unittest for Python are all examples of what unit testing paradigm?

+A: xUnit.
+See https://en.wikipedia.org/wiki/XUnit for more context.

+What is a hermetic test?

+One which runs completely independently and in isolation from other tests.

+What is mutation testing?

+A: Injecting small faults into programs to see where code fails.
+I think basically you set a value to true, and then see if a test would fail or not.
+If no test fails, you can give developers warnings.

+I agree with their point that it's important to have a definition somewhere of what mocks, stubs and fakes mean, since if someone proposes to build a fake, for instance, it's important to have a common understanding of what that proposal means.

+What does unit testing pay off in the long-run, according to this book?

+It leads to a higher-quality codebase and fewer edge cases to debug.
+You can also catch bugs earlier, often before even committing the code.

+Why is it okay to use a production database in an integration test?

+It's not!
+You should use test data.
+The reason for this is that you don't want to screw with customer data, and also if an attacker gained access to your integration test you don't want that to imply access to your production data.
+Also, having a test set of data makes the data easy to wipe between tests, which can reduce test flakiness.